Rhodes: Judaism

 The Jewish community of Rhodes goes back 2,300 years.
 Kahal Shalom Synagogue, established in 1557, during the Ottoman era, is the oldest synagogue in Greece and still stands in the Jewish quarter (La Juderia) of the old town of Rhodes.
 At its peak in the 1920s, the Jewish community was one-third of the town's total population.
 In the 1940s, there were about 2000 Jews of various ethnic backgrounds.
 The Nazis deported and killed most of the community during the Holocaust.
 Kahal Shalom has been renovated with the help of foreign donors but few Jews live year-round in Rhodes today, so services are not held on a regular basis.

 The Jewish Museum of Rhodes was established in 1997 to preserve the Jewish history and culture of the Jews of Rhodes.
 It is adjacent to the Kahal Shalom Synagogue.

+The Congolese businessman and politician, and former governor of Katanga, Moïse Katumbi's father, Nissim Soriano was a Greek Sephardic Jew, who fled Rhodes in 1938, who settled in Katanga, in the Congo, a Belgian colony at the time.

 Government

 The present municipality Rhodes was formed at the 2011 local government reform by the merger of the following 10 former municipalities, that became municipal units (constituent communities in parentheses):